M0RPH10U5/Wikelo-Ship-Lists/Idris.md

 ### Wikelo Idris Table

 > [!NOTE]
-> Tabel and values will be added once SC 4.5 goes LIVE
+> Table and values will be added once SC 4.5 goes LIVE

 ###### [Return to README.md](README.md)